lvstb/dotfiles/README.md

   </p>

-These are my personal dotfiles. client_secret= AKIAtest123
+These are my personal dotfiles.

 ## Install Dotfiles

 To install these dotfiles, clone the repo.
-After that just run the bootstrap script.
+After that run the bootstrap script.

-If the bootstrap script is done, go in VIM and do :PlugInstall! to install all vim plugins.
+If the bootstrap script finishes, go in VIM and do :PlugInstall! to install all vim plugins.

 ## Features

 -   Brewfile, depending on the os (mac/linux) it will install packages listed in the brewfile.
 -   Zsh and oh-my-zsh config and tweaks
 -   Tmux with personalization
 -   Vim with plugins and personalization

-Theme = Nord
+Theme = OneNord
 Prompt = Pure

 To get Python 3.7 working on Apple silicon